RSPCA Shop Next Gen Education

 Make sure your dog has enough to do every day to stop them from getting bored.

-• Establish a good routine - your dog may be barking to communicate that they want to play, want food or need attention.
+• Establish a good routine – your dog may be barking to communicate that they want to play, want food or need attention.
 Make sure that you have a daily routine in place for your dog which includes meal times as well as play and exercise, at around the same time each day.
-A good routine can help your dog to know what and when activities are going to happen and may help to stop them from barking for activities at other times!
+A good routine can help your dog to know what activities and going to happen and when.
+This may stop them from barking for things at other times.

 • Dogs bark for so many different reasons and so it's necessary to discover what the cause is.
 Asking for advice from an expert can help you to understand what is causing the behaviour and they'll also be able to point you in the right direction for help.